Authorities still searching for Pennington County homicide suspect on Saturday

 As of late Saturday afternoon, Reinbold remains at large.

-In Decemeber 2018, Reinbold was sentenced to 60 months in prison after a jury found him guilty of possessing pipe bombs at a hunting property located near Oklee, Minn.
+In December 2018, Reinbold was sentenced to 60 months in prison after a jury found him guilty of possessing pipe bombs at a hunting property located near Oklee, Minn.

 Investigators also found a 32-page notebook in Reinbold's desk, titled "How one person can make a difference: Instruction booklet at the HCU (homemade commando university)," according to court documents.
 The book, which bore Reinbold's name, was a manual on how to "start the second American Revolution and Win."